The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 • Looking for cheap ad management or traffic tactics

-• Expecting the $3,000 to include full implementation
+• Expecting the fee to include full implementation

 • Not willing to hear an uncomfortable answer